zone/AFrame-webpack-bolierplate/README.md

             worker = require('./worker'),
             protocol = require('../utils/protocol')

-    if you do not do this, the console will display the followig error:
+    if you do not do this, the console will display the following error:

             index.js:1 Uncaught ReferenceError: arguments is not defined at Object.8034 (index.js:1)